AhsanAyub/stock_trading_application/readme.md

 #### Assumptions
 * TimeStamp is always for the same day and won't roll over midnight.
 * TimeStamp is increasing or same as previous tick (time gap will never be < 0).
-* Price - our currency is an integer based currency.
+* Price - Currency is an integer based currency.
 No decimal points.
 * Price - Price is always > 0.

 #### Computation Example